To define Zen (禅) is like trying to make a neat conceptual package that only gives a part of the picture.

-Towards an enlightenment that stems not from self-power, but from openness to all things.
+Towards enlightenment that stems not from self-power, but from openness to all things.

-To be able to help others incorporate more zen meditation into their life, here are different activities you can do to incorporate it into yours first.
+To be able to help others incorporate more Zen meditation into their life, here are different activities you can do to incorporate it into your life first.